Skip to main content

 Artificial Joints (Hip, Knee, Shoulder)

-While routine antibiotic prophylaxis is no longer universally recommended for joint replacement patients, some high-risk cases still benefit.
-Dr. Naderi reviews current guidelines with you and can coordinate with your orthopedic surgeon for guidance.
+Routine antibiotics before dental work are no longer recommended for most joint replacement patients, but some higher-risk cases still benefit.
+Dr. Naderi will go over the current guidelines with you and can contact your orthopedic surgeon to get their input.

 Disclosing Your Medications

-Many medications interact with dental treatments, anesthetics, and antibiotics in ways that require care plan adjustments.
-Bring a complete and current medication list to every appointment — including prescription medications, over-the-counter drugs, vitamins, and herbal supplements.
+Many medications interact with dental treatments, anesthetics, and antibiotics in ways that change how we plan your care.
+Bring a full and current medication list to every appointment, including prescription drugs, over-the-counter medications, vitamins, and herbal supplements.

-• Blood thinners — affect bleeding management during any procedure involving tissue (see above)
+• Blood thinners affect how we manage bleeding during any procedure involving tissue (see above)

-• Bisphosphonates / RANKL inhibitors — risk of jaw bone complications with extractions and implants
+• Bisphosphonates and RANKL inhibitors risk of jaw bone complications with extractions and implants

-• Diabetes medications (insulin, metformin, etc.) — affect scheduling, fasting, and healing protocols
+• Diabetes medications (insulin, metformin, etc.) affect appointment scheduling, fasting, and healing

-• Chemotherapy agents — affect white blood cell counts, healing, and mucositis risk
+• Chemotherapy agents affect white blood cell counts, healing, and mouth sore risk

 💡 Update Your Medication List at Every Visit

-Medication changes between appointments are common — new prescriptions, dosage changes, supplements added or stopped.
-Even if you've been a patient for years, always verbally confirm your medication list at the start of each appointment.
-What was safe to use last year may require a different approach today.
+Medications change between appointments all the time.
+New prescriptions, dose changes, supplements added or stopped.
+Even if you have been our patient for years, always mention any medication changes at the start of each visit.
+What was safe to use last year may need a different approach today.

 Antibiotic Prophylaxis Before Dental Procedures

-Antibiotic prophylaxis — taking an antibiotic before a dental procedure to prevent infection elsewhere in the body — is recommended for specific patients based on current American Heart Association (AHA) and American Academy of Orthopaedic Surgeons (AAOS) guidelines.
-Not everyone needs it, but for those who do, it is critically important.
+Antibiotic prophylaxis means taking an antibiotic before a dental procedure to prevent an infection somewhere else in the body.
+It is recommended for specific patients based on current American Heart Association (AHA) and American Academy of Orthopaedic Surgeons (AAOS) guidelines.
+Not everyone needs it, but for the patients who do, it is very important.

-• History of infective endocarditis — always requires prophylaxis regardless of procedure type
+• History of infective endocarditis always requires antibiotics regardless of which procedure is being done

-• Prosthetic heart valve or repair with prosthetic material — requires prophylaxis before procedures that may cause bleeding
+• Prosthetic heart valve or repair with prosthetic material requires antibiotics before procedures that may cause bleeding

-• Complex congenital heart disease (unrepaired cyanotic CHD) — requires prophylaxis; consult your cardiologist
+• Complex congenital heart disease (unrepaired cyanotic CHD) requires antibiotics; check with your cardiologist

-• Cardiac transplant with valve disease — requires prophylaxis per transplant team guidance
+• Cardiac transplant with valve disease requires antibiotics per your transplant team's guidance

-• Some joint replacement patients (high-risk cases) — discuss with Dr. Naderi and your orthopedic surgeon
+• Some joint replacement patients (higher-risk cases) discuss with Dr. Naderi and your orthopedic surgeon

-• Severely immunocompromised patients — may benefit from prophylaxis for certain surgical procedures
+• Severely immunocompromised patients may benefit from antibiotics before certain surgical procedures

 1

-Standard (no allergy): Amoxicillin 2g orally, taken 30–60 minutes before the procedure.
+Standard (no allergy): Amoxicillin 2g taken by mouth, 30 to 60 minutes before the procedure.

 2

-Penicillin allergy: Clindamycin 600mg, or Azithromycin / Clarithromycin 500mg orally, taken 30–60 minutes before the procedure.
+Penicillin allergy: Clindamycin 600mg, or Azithromycin or Clarithromycin 500mg taken by mouth, 30 to 60 minutes before the procedure.

 3

-Cannot take oral medication: Ampicillin, Cefazolin, or Ceftriaxone administered by injection — coordinate with your physician prior to the appointment.
+Cannot take medication by mouth: Ampicillin, Cefazolin, or Ceftriaxone given by injection.
+Coordinate with your physician before your appointment.

 4

-Guidelines on antibiotic prophylaxis are updated periodically.
-Dr. Naderi stays current with the latest AHA and AAOS recommendations and will review your specific situation — including your cardiologist's or orthopedic surgeon's guidance — before making a final determination.
-When in doubt, we err on the side of caution and consult with your other providers.
+Antibiotic guidelines are updated from time to time.
+Dr. Naderi stays current with the latest AHA and AAOS recommendations and reviews your specific situation, including guidance from your cardiologist or orthopedic surgeon, before making a final call.
+When there is any doubt, we check with your other providers first.

 Frequently Asked Questions